 , the Board of Education and Services for the Blind is involved in an agency consolidation with the newly-created Department of Rehabilitation Services

 .
 (Please note this is an external website not maintained by the Department of Social Services)

 Care4Kids helps low to moderate income families in Connecticut pay for child care costs.
-This program is sponsored by the State of Connecticut's Department of Social Services.
+This program is sponsored by the Office of Early Childhood.